-I chose French green lentils, also known as le Puy, grown in a region of central France, for this recipe.
+We chose French green lentils, also known as Le Puy, grown in a region of central France, for this recipe.
 They are small and dark—almost purple in appearance—and hold their shape during cooking.
 They also take longer to cook than other varieties.

 If you can’t find French lentils, you can substitute almost any other variety.
 You will need to adjust the water and cooking time to achieve the consistency you want, but this is an ‘eyeball it’ situation—it’s not hard!

 Brown, yellow, and red lentils are a good next choice.
 They tend to cook quickly and don’t hold their shape particularly well.
-If you substitute Puy lentils with any of these, watch them closely as they can easily turn to mush, and you want some shape and texture for this soup.
+If you substitute Puy lentils with any of these, watch them closely.
+They can easily turn to mush, and you want some shape and texture for this soup.

 If you buy lentils from a store bin, it’s a good idea to spread them out on a tray and pick over them and discard any little stones or bits of dirt that could be present.
 If they seem dusty, rinse them in a colander.
 Packaged lentils are less likely to contain impurities, but there’s no downside to checking them before cooking.

 You don’t need to soak lentils before cooking.
 But depending on the variety, they can take anywhere from 20 to 50 minutes to soften when simmered in liquid.
 They absorb their cooking liquid, and many varieties double in size when cooked.